Lake Tanganyika: History

-World War I

-The lake was the scene of two celebrated battles during World War I.

-With the aid of the Graf Goetzen (named after Count Gustav Adolf Graf von Götzen, the former governor of German East Africa), the Germans had complete control of the lake in the early stages of the war.
+The lake was the scene of Battle for Lake Tanganyika during World War I. With the aid of the Graf Goetzen, the Germans had complete control of the lake in the early stages of the war.
 The ship was used both to ferry cargo and personnel across the lake, and as a base from which to launch surprise attacks on Allied troops.
 It therefore became essential for the Allied forces to gain control of the lake themselves.
 Under the command of Lieutenant Commander Geoffrey Spicer-Simson the British Royal Navy achieved the monumental task of bringing two armed motor boats HMS Mimi and HMS Toutou from England to the lake by rail, road and river to Albertville (since renamed Kalemie in 1971) on the western shore of Lake Tanganyika.
 The two boats waited until December 1915, and mounted a surprise attack on the Germans, with the capture of the gunboat Kingani.
 Another German vessel, the Hedwig, was sunk in February 1916, leaving the Götzen as the only German vessel remaining to control the lake.

-As a result of their strengthened position on the lake, the Allies started advancing towards Kigoma by land, and the Belgians established an airbase on the western shore at Albertville.
-It was from there, in June 1916, that they launched a bombing raid on German positions in and around Kigoma.
-It is unclear whether or not the Götzen was hit (the Belgians claimed to have hit it but the Germans denied this), but German morale suffered and the ship was subsequently stripped of its gun since it was needed elsewhere.

-The war on the lake had reached a stalemate by this stage, with both sides refusing to mount attacks.
-However, the war on land was progressing, largely to the advantage of the Allies, who cut off the railway link in July 1916 and threatened to isolate Kigoma completely.
-This led the German commander, Gustav Zimmer, to abandon the town and head south.
 In order to avoid his prize ship falling into Allied hands, Zimmer scuttled the vessel on July 26, 1916.
-The vessel was later raised in 1924 and renamed MV Liemba (see transport).
+The vessel was later raised in 1924 and renamed MV Liemba.

-Che Guevara

-In 1965 Argentinian revolutionary Che Guevara used the western shores of Lake Tanganyika as a training camp for guerrilla forces in the Congo.
-From his camp, Che and his forces attempted to overthrow the government, but ended up pulling out in less than a year, as the National Security Agency (NSA) had been monitoring him the entire time and the NSA aided government forces in ambushing his guerrillas.